 CHARLES WHITE: The money is allowed for everything else but the mural or the sculpture that’s going in the building.

 CHARLES WHITE: I think the artist needs something added, something.
-I do think the artist should depend solely on being a government employee, as an artist.
+I don't think the artist should depend solely on being a government employee, as an artist.
 I think he needs private patronage.
 I think it’s a healthy thing to encourage people to support the art through their own private means, but I think to pit one against the other, I think, is wrong.
 To say you should not have this government patronage is wrong, or that private patronage is the most beneficial thing to the growth and development of art in America is wrong too.
 I think they should both be coordinated and the artists should have the patronage of both.
 I think because it limits, you see.
-My main point is it limits the audience and limits the out-put of art.
+My main point is it limits the audience and limits the output of art.
 I think art should be owned by the people, by everybody; I think it should be part and parcel of the ownership of the buildings of the citizens.

 BETTY L. HOAG: That brings up one other point too, then we must stop this because I know your family’s waiting, but so many of the things the public did acquire at that time have completely disappeared you know and I find them in all kinds of funny places, public buildings and it’s a shame.

 CHARLES WHITE: The one where the mural was destroyed?
 Which was a very tragic thing, but I think there eventually will be some kind of support.
-The main thing, the healthy thing, today is that there is now a g of art.
+The main thing, the healthy thing, today is that there is now a growth of art.
 People are becoming aware of its importance in their lives.
 The artist has achieved a kind of dignity he never had before.

 BETTY L. HOAG: Look at this street on Monday nights Mr. White, I’ve enjoyed this interview so much and I thank you.